matt-fonto/concepts/software_architecture.md

 - YAGNI -> You ain't gonna need it. -> Avoid overengineering
 - Good book -> Software architecture patterns
+- Architecture will evolve
+  - Requirements change
+  - Some changes are expensive
+  - Some changes are unintended
+  - Balance to avoid under/over engineering

 ### 4.1 Software architecture patterns